Read about the stories of

 A downside:

-As a 15 years old I moved back from India to the Netherlands (my birthcountry).
+As a 15 years old I moved ‘back’ from India to the Netherlands (my country of birth).
 During the first few months at school, I was graded a 1/10 for my Dutch spelling test; A very poor score indeed, like that of many of my classmates.

 The positive vibe: